nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/encoding/viz-encoding.md

 Comparisons are useful for the user because they provide context.
 For example, a year-on-year comparison.
 There are different methods of comparisons or adding context such as accompanying text, trend lines, colour and target lines.

 To give context to a user, and help improve the user’s understanding of the data being shown, an information page or a glossary might be useful to include in your dashboard.
-Refer to the [layout of a dashboard guidance](../../dashboard-layout/info-pages/) for further information on what these pages can contain.

 ## How to use visual encoding